andrew-chang-dewitt/jspec/PROPOSAL.md

 Data design
 ---

+- _What data is your program really about?_

+  In this case, the 'data' in question is code: a test is simply code used to set up & declare a fact, then evaluate if it is true or not.
+  So to that end, data starts as code, then is transformed to a 'Success' or 'Failure' statement by evaluating the test's assertions.

+- _What is the best way to represent that data? (database, object, arrays)_

+  The data will be represented as Objects defined by the User & inherited from an Object provided by this library.
+  Each Object will contain tests defined as methods on the Object.

+- _Will the data need to be persistent?
+How will you make that happen?_

+  The only data persistence will be the tests defined by the User in `*.java` files.
+For the most simple use case, there won't be any File I/O, as the User will set up the test Object to be compiled & run using the Java compiler & runtime.
+  In more complex use cases, the User may use a CLI provided by the library that will utilize File I/O APIs to "discover" tests & then evaluate them.

+- _Will the data need to be aggregated into a larger structure?_

+  In the simple use case, the User will handle aggregation by defining their own `TestRunner` Object with its own `main()` method that adds `TestGroups` to the `TestRunner` before evaluating the Groups.
+  When using the CLI, the program will need to aggregate `TestGroups` into a `TestRunner` that is then used to evaluate the tests.
+  In both cases, the `TestRunner` will provide two options for adding `TestGroups`: via the `TestRunner()` constructor during initialization, or by calling the `TestRunner.addGroup()` method after initialization.
+  Internally, the `TestRunner` will aggregate `TestGroups` in an array or vector.
+  During test evaluation, the collection will be traversed & the `TestGroups` will be inspected using `java.lang.reflect` APIs to discover all test methods & any nested `TestGroups`.
+As tests & test groups are discovered they could either be evaluated immediately, or have references to them stored in a tree that will later be traversed for the actual evaluation of each test.

+### Notes/Thoughts on Data Design:

 So far, I think there's a few obvious conclusions about how the solution might work.

 1. There's 3 separate parts here: a Group (& its contained tests/sub-groups), a Runner, & a CLI.